murphl3/OpenSourceJSONGame/README.md

 time constraints and resource management.
 Below are all of the functions and class calls that outline each files' basic functionality, as well as documentation

+Code of Conduct:
+Contributors refers to members of the community surrounding this project, as well as those who have access to the repository.
+Contributors, when contributing to this project, shall be respectful and open to each other's ideas.
+This means that hurtful language should be kept to a minimum, and conversations should not be antagonistic.
+This also means that pull requests, comments, and other places where written language comes up should also be respectful and avoid antagonism.

+Mission Statement:
+This project was designed to build a game, and the game engine that goes with it, minimizing the number of files necessary.
+We have included an HTML file, a CSS file, a Javascript file, and image files.
+Our engine should be effective, allowing for relative ease of use while remaining robust enough to be versatile, despite being small, and our game should be intuitive.

 clearCanvas() - Function to redraw a black screen